Travel Guide: Busan

 The temple itself was right up against the coast, with the waves essentially crashing against it.
 Statues of the Buddha and various halls were placed along various points across the cliffs.
 The sound of crashing waves became the rhythmic beat to the chanting of prayers across the temples grounds.

-When taking the subway, take the Busan Subway Line 2 to Haeundae Station.
+Getting there: When taking the subway, take the Busan Subway Line 2 to Haeundae Station.
 Once you alight from Haeundae Station, go to Exit 7.
 From Exit 7, walk straight and find the nearest bus stop.
 Look for bus 181 which will take you to the temple.

 Beomeosa Temple is nestled amongst the forest blanketed mountain side of Geumjeongsan Mountain, constructed by monk Ui Sang in 678 during King Munmu’s reign, the very king who’s tomb lays off the coast of Gyeongju.
 The temple has been home to many devoted monks since its restoration in 1613 after being destroyed during the Imjin War, and sees a regular loyal gathering of Buddhist and worshipping visitors alike.